-How is, Mr. Man?
-How can be?
+How can this be, Mr. Gravity Man?
 Let’s talk it out.

-Catholic countries adopted the new Gregorian calendar in the 1500s.
+That may not sound like much, but it was enough to throw things off by 11 days between 45 BC and 1752.
+Another few millennia and it would have been Christmas in July, as it were.
+Catholic countries had already fixed this by adopting the new Gregorian calendar in the 1500s.
 The English, cranky and anti-Catholic, held out until their Julian calendar was so screwed up that they had to switch.
-By that time, the gap between the two systems was 11 days.

-But also (and this is more complicated), the Gregorian calendar had also moved New Year’s Day from March 25th (where it was for years — long story) to its more sensible date of January 1st.
-(The Connecticut State Library has as clear an explanation of this switch as can be hoped for.)
+(Also, and this is more complicated: the Gregorian calendar had also shifted New Year’s Day from March 25th — where it was for years because that was Annunciation Day, the presumed moment when Mary became pregnant with Jesus of Nazareth — to its more sensible date of January 1st.
+The Connecticut State Library has as clear an explanation of this switch as can be hoped for.)

 So in 1752 the English rejiggered their calendar by switching New Year’s Day back to January 1st, and then dropping 11 days to line up with the Gregorian calendar.
 For that one year, in England, September 2 was immediately followed by September 14th.
 Problem solved!

-The boys at the Royal Observatory must have gotten quite a charge out of it.
+The boys at the Royal Observatory must have gotten quite a thrill out of it.

 Back to Sir Isaac Newton.
-The precedent-setting physicist was born after Gregory XIII’s edict in 1582 but before England changed in 1752.
-He really was born on Christmas Day in 1642 as it was counted in England under the Julian calendar.
-But with the switch to Gregorian, his birthday suddenly slid to January 4, 1643.
+The physicist was born after Gregory XIII’s edict in 1582 but before England changed in 1752.
+He really was born on Christmas Day in 1642 as it was reckoned in England old-style, under the Julian calendar.
+But with the switch to Gregorian, his birthday suddenly slid to January 4, 1643 in modern reckoning.

 If only Sir Isaac were here today, his birth-mate Barbara Mandrell could croon “Happy birthday, Mister Precedent.”
-As it is, we’ll just have to send him our best wishes across the ages.
+As it is, we’ll just have to send Isaac Newton our best wishes across the ages.
 Which we do!